sitedata/checklyhq.com/site/content/docs/integrations/terraform.md

 If you have a complex active monitoring setup that often need updating, Terraform is our recommended solution.

+Following is a short introduction to using the Checkly Terraform provider; for in-depth information, please see the [official documentation](https://registry.terraform.io/providers/checkly/checkly/latest/docs).

 ## Installation

 To get started, install the latest version of the Checkly Terraform provider from the [Terraform registry](https://registry.terraform.io/providers/checkly/checkly/latest).